Realtime Database Polling

 Redis DB as event bus

 While we could poll the main Postgres database for changes, that approach is inefficient.
-Instead, we use Redis as an event bus: whenever the main database changes, we write a small event to Redis Database.
+Instead, we use Redis as an event bus: whenever the main database changes, we write a small event to the Redis database.
 Our polling service reads these events every second and sends them to clients with the app open.

 import type { BaseEntity } from "@/types";